just-the-docs/just-the-docs/docs/Products/index.md

 You can visit the Carrot Dapp <a href="https://carrot.eth.link/#/swap" target="_blank">here</a> or learn more about Carrot [here]({% link docs/Products/carrot/index.md %}).

+## DXgov

+DXgov is the squad responsible for and umbrella term for all our governance products.
+This includes the internal development of our own DAO as well as external facing products to serve and govern other DAOs.

+You can learn more about DXgov [here]({% link docs/Products/dxgov/index.md %}).

 ## Omen

 A fully decentralized multi-chain prediction market platform.